rogerbinns/jia-mini-python/doc/java.rst

       :param o:  Object to stringify.
 Can be null.

-   .. method:: static String toPyTypeString(Object o)
+   .. method:: String toPyTypeString(Object o)

       Returns a string representing the type of the object using Python nomenclature where possible